 Here the gas valve in the device is opened.
-This function is used to be able to set the gas flow correctly on the flow controller (recommended gas flow 2-3 l/min).
+This function is used to be able to set the gas flow correctly on the flow controller (recommended gas flow approx. 2-3 l/min).

-Here the welding tone to announce the start of the welding process is activated or deactivated.
+Here the acoustic welding signal to announce the start of the welding process is activated or deactivated.